I3oris/ic/README.md

 class Crystal::If
   def run
-    if self.cond.run.truthy? # runs thought the `cond` branch of this `if` (for example a BoolLiteral) self.then.run # and runs the branch `then` if the resulting ICRObject turns out to be truthy. else
+    if self.cond.run.truthy? # runs thought the `cond` branch of this `if` (for example a BoolLiteral) self.then.run # and runs the branch `then` if the resulting ICObject turns out to be truthy. else
       self.else.run
     end